DeSean Jackson: 2013 season

-Jackson began the 2013 season with 104 yards against Washington, and followed this with career-bests in receptions yards (nine and 193) against San Diego.
+Jackson began the 2013 season with 104 yards against Washington, and followed this with a then-career-best nine receptions for 193 yards against San Diego.
 After a 132-yard game 5 (for which he won offensive player-of-the-week honors), he had his first career multiple-receiving-touchdown game against Tampa Bay.
-In week 14 against Minnesota, he again set new career marks with 10 receptions for 195 yards.
+In week 14 against Minnesota, he again set a new career mark of 10 receptions for a career-second-best 195 yards.
 On the year, he led the team with 82 receptions for 1,332 yards (4th and 2nd most by an Eagle in a season).
 Though this was statistically the best season of his career, and led to his third Pro Bowl selection, Jackson was released by the Eagles on March 28, 2014.
 He left the Eagles with the franchise's 4th most receiving yards (6,117), 8th most receptions (356), 9th most receiving touchdowns (32), and tied for the 3rd most 100+ receiving-yard games (20).
 He was ranked 63rd by his fellow players on the NFL Top 100 Players of 2014.

 Washington Redskins

 2014 season

 On April 2, 2014, Jackson signed with the Washington Redskins to a reported three-year, $24 million contract with $16 million guaranteed.

 On September 14, 2014, Jackson suffered a bruised left shoulder against the Jacksonville Jaguars and was forced to leave the game in the first half.
-Despite the injury, he would play the following week against Eagles in his return to Philadelphia.
-In the game, he scored an 81-yard touchdown pass from quarterback Kirk Cousins.
+Despite the injury, he would play the following week against Eagles in his return to Philadelphia, where he caught an 81-yard touchdown pass from quarterback Kirk Cousins.
 The jersey that Jackson wore in that game would be featured at the Pro Football Hall of Fame after he became the third player in NFL history to record an 80-yard touchdown both for and against a team.
 On October 17, 2014, Jackson was fined $16,537 for a horse-collar tackle on Arizona Cardinals safety Rashad Johnson in Week 6.
 Jackson broke 100-yards receiving in six games that season, and ended with 56 receptions for a team-leading 1,169 and six touchdowns, and led the NFL for the second time in his career with 20.9 yards per catch.
 He was ranked 50th by his fellow players on the NFL Top 100 Players of 2015.